fuma0317/Unit-3/criteriaC Development.md

         return email_ok, password_ok
  ```
 text box turns into orange as error in the case which nothing is in text box or '@' is not included in e-mail text box or confirm is not same as password.
+If they are all okay, it turns into green